 15. Roam the Smokies

-Last but not least, the lights and sounds and the attractions and entertainment of Pigeon Forge give way to a final, undeniable fact: the Great Smoky Mountains National Park is right down the Parkway.
+Last but not least, the lights and sounds and the attractions and entertainment of Pigeon Forge give way to a final, undeniable fact: Great Smoky Mountains National Park is right down the Parkway.
 American’s most visited National Park is a worldwide treasure, and no visit to Pigeon Forge is complete without walking among its old-growth forests, along its incredible hiking trails, atop its dazzling summits.